andrewcooke/Drawing.jl/README.md

 `Paper(nx, ny; background="white", border=0.1, centred=false)` initialises a
 Cairo context of the given size (in pixels).
-Excluding the border (measured as a fraction of the smallest side), the coordinate system is either bottom left, or centred, and has is scaled so that the smallest axis has unit length.
+Excluding the border (measured as a fraction of the smallest side), the coordinate system is either bottom left, or centred, and is scaled uniformly, so that the smallest axis has unit length.

 Example unit axes (x is horizontal) for 70x100 pages, with a border of 0.1 (ie 7 pixels), where the landscape axes are centred.
 Note that drawing is not